-On 9 June 2021, the Swedish Parliament voted to create a long-overdue body for human rights promotion and protection, the Swedish National Institute for Human Rights, which will, like the Raoul Wallenberg Institute, be based in Lund.
+On 1 January 2022, a long-overdue body for human rights promotion and protection in Sweden, the Swedish National Institute for Human Rights, became operational.
+Like the Raoul Wallenberg Institute, this new National Human Rights Institution (NHRI) is based in Lund.

 What is a National Human Rights Institution?

 An NHRI is an independent and specialised institution promoting, protecting and monitoring human rights domestically, ensuring that laws and regulations are human rights compliant and applied in an effective way.

 To become a recognised NHRI, an institute must apply for accreditation based on the UN Paris Principles, which focus on independence, mandate and resources.
 Only A-status institutes are fully recognised members that qualify for independent participation rights at the UN Human Rights Council and other UN entities (for more information about the role, functions and accreditation of NHRIs, see here).